atirekkumar/plugin-inject-superset/README.md

 # plugin-inject-superset
 Bash scripts to automatically inject plugins to Apache Superset

+## superset-inject.md
+Contains documentation on the process of injecting plugins.

 ## Prequisites
 1. Make sure the docker daemon is running while you run the scripts.
 2. Make sure your plugin is properly published on npmjs.